mozilla-spidermonkey/jsparagus/js_parser/README.md

-## pgen/es-grammar: Work towards generating a parser for ECMAScript
+## pgen/js_parser: Work towards generating a parser for JavaScript

 In this directory: